Lay the draw (often abbreviated to 'LTD') is still one of the most popular football laying strategies on betting exchanges.

 Almost every football trader starts with a lay the draw system as it's so easy to understand and use.

-There's big difference between betting and trading though, so let's start with that.
+There's a big difference between betting and trading though, so let's start with that.

 Lay the Draw Betting